Upcoming Events and Classes

 One-on-one or small group lessons always forming for knit, crochet, embroidery, mending, darning and felting.
 Contact us at rabbitrowyarns@gmail.com to tailor a program for you.
 Knit and crochet lessons typically cover the basics and then by the 4th lesson we will get you started on a project of your choice to continue skill-building.

-Lessons are sold in blocks of 3 classes for $75 (+ supplies, if needed) and last around 1 hour and 15 min each.
+Lessons are $25/session (+ supplies, if needed) and last around 1 hour and 15 min each.
 Ask us to pull together a private class or party for you!

 • About the Shop